cattleuser/Spresense_EVK-701_RECORDER/README.md

 |:---|:---|:---|:---|:---|:---|:---|:---|:---|

 # How to use
-1.Set up SPRESENSE Arduino IDE according to (https://developer.sony.com/ja/develop/spresense/).
+1. Set up SPRESENSE Arduino IDE according to (https://developer.sony.com/ja/develop/spresense/).
-2.Connect CXD5602PWBEXT1 and SPRESENSE-SENSOR-EVK-701 to SPRESENSE.
+1. Connect CXD5602PWBEXT1 and SPRESENSE-SENSOR-EVK-701 to SPRESENSE.
-3.Connect the SD card to CXD5602PWBEXT1.
+1. Connect the SD card to CXD5602PWBEXT1.
-4.When the power is turned on, the device starts up and logs are stored on the SD card.
+1. When the power is turned on, the device starts up and logs are stored on the SD card.
-5.Turn off the power and remove the SD card.
+1. Turn off the power and remove the SD card.

 # Referense
 * Try Spresense's GNSS (GPS) reception function(https://y2lab.org/blog/gudget/trying-gnss-receiving-function-on-spresence-7497/)